China pushes wind power, but no quick payoff for producers

 Grid operators buy wind power at government-dictated on-grid, or wholesale prices, of 0.51-0.61 yuan ($0.08-$0.10) per kilowatt-hour (kwh), while the prices of electricity purchased from coal-fired plants can be as low as 0.3 yuan.

-The government subsidises grid firms for selling renewable energy to help shift China away from polluting coal, but the subsidies are not enough for them to make a profit.
+The government subsidizes grid firms for selling renewable energy to help shift China away from polluting coal, but the subsidies are not enough for them to make a profit.

 China’s waning power demand growth because of the economic slowdown has also reduced the subsidies, which are closely tied to electricity sales to consumers.